Sustainable water use in agriculture

 A groundwater-dependent ecosystem in the Sierra Nevada foothills

 People have developed many ways of studying the environment, and not all of these frameworks have historically been respected by western science.
 Yet these stewardship practices and observational techniques can provide fresh insights on environmental issues.
-As a journalist and oral historian, I value diverse perspectives throughout the research process.
+As a journalist and oral historian, I value stakeholder perspectives throughout the research process.
 In Vanuatu, where I undertook paleoclimate and oral history research, I learned how migration, global economies, and kinship networks affect communities’ strategies to remain safe and connected under a changing climate.
+This experience motivates me to work with stakeholders to improve our research’s applicability and identify policy implications.

 In Vanuatu, intensifying cyclones and drought threaten coastal communities